 The advantages and potential offered by solar panels are increasing year by year.

-Compared to the beginning, the production has seen the alternation of several changes that have allowed to increase the general performance of the panels.
-Lately, one search carried out bySheffield University and from Latia Agripreneurship Institute, has identified new methods of use.
+Compared to the beginning, production has seen the alternation of various changes which have allowed the general performance of the panels to be increased.
+Lately, one Research carried out bySheffield University and from Latia Agripreneurship Institute, has identified new methods of use.

 The project focuses on the use ofagrivoltaic.
 We are talking about a specific technique, which makes the most of the sun's energy.